Nike-Inc/cerberus/docs/authentication/aws-iam-sts-authentication.md

    arn:aws:iam::1111111111111:role/ExampleAdminRole
    ```

-   In this example, `1111111111111` is the account ID.
+   In this example, "1111111111111" is the account ID.
 The account ID in the ARN should be the account ID where Cerberus is deployed.
 See your company's internal
    documentation for the account ID that you should use.

-   `ExampleAdminRole` is the base role.
+   "ExampleAdminRole" is the base role.

-OR

-2. Convert a KMS Auth IAM Principal Permission to an STS Auth IAM Principal Permission
+### Option 2: Convert a KMS Auth IAM Principal Permission to an STS Auth IAM Principal Permission

    Because Cerberus uses STS Auth, IAM Principal ARNs no longer contain paths.